-My name is Serena Gough and I was fortunate enough to be chosen as a finalist for the TARGETjobs Undergraduate of the Year Award 2017 for Construction, Engineering & Design which was sponsored by Laing O’Rourke.
+My name is Serena Gough and I was fortunate enough to be chosen as a finalist for the TARGETjobs Construction, Engineering and Design Undergraduate of the Year Award 2017, which was sponsored by Laing O’Rourke.

-After receiving an email from TARGETjobs I decided to apply for this category as being the most appropriate for me from the twelve which were on offer.
-Initially, I completed the online application which included a question asking me to describe one innovation that I expect to see in the construction industry in the next ten years to support the sustainability agenda.
+After receiving an email from TARGETjobs, I decided to apply for this category, being the most appropriate for me from the twelve that were on offer.
+Initially, I completed the online application, which included a question asking me to describe one innovation that I expect to see in the construction industry in the next ten years to support the sustainability agenda.
 I decided to write about advancements in the usage of nanosensors to remotely monitor structures, thus reducing asset management costs and increasing safety.
 I also had to write about my favourite project from the industry, giving reasons for my choice.
 With a wealth of national and global schemes from which to choose, I struggled to reach a decision.
-However, although less known, the project which had inspired me to be a Civil Engineer was the stabilisation of Jackfield, part of Ironbridge Gorge which is an important UNESCO World Heritage Site.
-Spending time at this site whilst completing work experience and a later summer placement, plus completing an Extended Project on the topic during my final year at school made it the obvious choice.
+However, although less known, the project that had inspired me to be a civil engineer was the stabilisation of Jackfield, part of Ironbridge Gorge, which is an important UNESCO World Heritage Site.
+Spending time at this site while completing work experience and a later summer placement, plus completing an extended project on the topic during my final year at school, made it the obvious choice.

 Where are they now?

 Serena is currently undertaking a summer placement with Network Rail.